Method C — Kubernetes / SPIFFE (Python SDK)

 -parentID spiffe://your-trust-domain/spire-agent \

--selector k8s:ns:default -selector k8s:sa:your-service-account - The OIDC discovery endpoint exposed (spire-oidc-discovery-provider) — a public URL where AuthSec can fetch your trust domain's keys.
-This URL becomes the Issuer URL in the next step.
+-selector k8s:ns:default -selector k8s:sa:your-service-account - The OIDC discovery endpoint exposed (spire-oidc-discovery-provider) — the public URL AuthSec fetches your trust domain's keys from

-- The agent socket mounted into your workload pod — the SDK reads
+- The agent socket mounted into the pod:

 volumes: